pragatinaikare/Story-Generation-with-NanoGPT-/README.md

 ## Story Generation with NanoGPT

-In this project, I'm implementing a language model designed to generate stories.
-The model is trained on TinyStories sourced from Hugging Face, utilizing the nanoGPT architecture.
-This version of nanoGPT features 2 billion parameters, making it well-suited for story generation tasks.
+This project involves developing a nanoGPT language model from scratch to generate stories using the Tiny Stories dataset from Hugging Face.
+The nanoGPT architecture, a lightweight version inspired by the main GPT model, was used in this project and comprises 28 million parameters.

 ## Dataset
  Link - https://huggingface.co/datasets/roneneldan/TinyStories